bolibomp/MemeticAlgorithm/README.md

 # Memetic Algorithm

 This is my Memetic Algorithm.
 It implements a simple hill climb as its local search and standard crossover and mutation as its "global" search.
 When the generations are done it's assumed that the soultion found will be in a quasi-/convex area so a local minimizer is applied to find the local optimum.
 This optimizer is known as Powell's method and is a derivative free method.
+No hyperparameters have been optimized.

 For the 2D Ackley function